 The surest way to avoid transmission of sexually transmitted diseases, including genital herpes, is to abstain from sexual contact, or to be in a long-term mutually monogamous relationship with a partner who has been tested and is known to be uninfected.

-Persons with herpes should abstain from sexual activity with uninfected partners when lesions or other symptoms of herpes are present.
-It is important to know that even if a person does not have any symptoms he or she can still infect sex partners.
+Persons with herpes should abstain from sexual activity with partners when sores or other symptoms of herpes are present.
+It is important to know that even if a person does not have any symptoms, he or she can still infect sex partners.
 Sex partners of infected persons should be advised that they may become infected and they should use condoms to reduce the risk.
 Sex partners can seek testing to determine if they are infected with HSV.
-A positive HSV-2 blood test most likely indicates a genital herpes infection.